sahilsk/sahilsk.github.io/_posts/articles/2014-11-09-why-docker.md

 - Pause/Unpause container

-	While Stop and Start feature was already there in the Docker, but with recently released docker, you can now `pause` and `unpause` your container.
+	While Stop and Start feature was already there in the Docker, but with recently released docker, you can now `pause` and `unpause` your container as well.

-	While you can always use SIGSTOP and SIGCONT on all the processes in the process tree for a container to implement it yourself but they are not always sufficient for stopping and resuming tasks in userspace.
+	_Why do you care?_ You can always use SIGSTOP and SIGCONT on all the processes in the process tree for a container to implement it yourself but they are not always sufficient for stopping and resuming tasks in userspace.

 	That's where [cgroup freezer](https://www.kernel.org/doc/Documentation/cgroups/freezer-subsystem.txt) comes into picture and same is now implemented in docker to avail pause/unpause functionality.
 	Docker also exposes this functionality via its API.

 -  Build Once, Run Anywhere